jetml/jetmlgpt/README.md

 ## Usage

+Before using JetMLGPT, you'll need to sign up for an OpenAI API key.
+To do so, please visit [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys) and follow the instructions to create an account and obtain your API key.

+Please note that to use the GPT-4 model with JetMLGPT, you may need to request beta access from OpenAI.
+To join the waitlist for the GPT-4 API, visit [https://openai.com/waitlist/gpt-4-api](https://openai.com/waitlist/gpt-4-api) and sign up.
+Once you've been granted access, you'll be able to select and use the GPT-4 model within the JetMLGPT extension.

-First, set your OpenAI API key in the environment variable `OPENAI_API_KEY` to activate the extension.
+Next, set your OpenAI API key in the environment variable `OPENAI_API_KEY` to activate the extension.

 Then, launch your Jupyter notebook, and you'll find the following buttons: